GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 - `erf`: error function
 - `erfc`: complementary error function

-NOTE.
-EVENTUALLY ADD LINKS TO FULL DOCSTRING DOCUMENTATION FOR EACH FUNCTION ONCE THEY EXIST

 ## Stencils vs Functions

-Every computation block must have an outermost layer of a stencil.
-The stencil signals that parallel computation is possible, and defines the iteration policy and interval.
+Every block of NDSL-acceleratable code begins and ends in a stencil.
+The stencil signals that parallel computation is possible, defines the iteration policy and sets the interval.
 From this point the following logic applies:

 - It is not possible to call one stencil from within another, as that would create a situation where